Tel: 01455 633016 (Office)

 Although the fishery now often becomes busy at weekend and Bank Holidays in summer, for the remainder of the time it is usually fairly quiet, and at eight-and-a-half acres in size and with more than 50 pegs there is plenty of water to go at.

 Lakeside has few rules.
 Indeed, all it asks is that groundbait is used in moderation, that anglers use barbless hooks and use unhooking mats for the larger fish.
 Keepnets are no longer allowed except in matches.
+All anglers must have a valid Environment Agency rod licence available for inspection.

 The fishery is open from 6.00am until 6.00pm for day ticket angling and night fishing is allowed from 6.00pm until 6.00am by prior arrangement with the on-site bailiff who can be contacted direct on 07808 562095.
+Disabled anglers may park their vehicles behind their peg if they display a blue badge.

 In addition to day and night tickets, which must be obtained from the cabin before fishing, Lakeside offers an annual membership at £190.00 for adults (first year only) and £125.00 for OAPs, Juniors under 14 and the disabled.